A World Where Your Vote Will Count

 The U.S. constitution has several problems that deserve to be fixed:

-1) Two different sets of law-makers (the house of representatives and the senate) vote separately on two different sets of bills.
+1) Two different sets of lawmakers (the house of representatives and the senate) vote separately on two different sets of bills.
 Further changes are introduced by conference committees.
-After this, the executive branch (the president) may veto the work of the legislative branch, who then may vote again to over-ride the veto.
+After this, the executive branch (the president) may veto the work of the legislative branch, who may vote again to over-ride the veto.
+Then, the judicial branch may declare all or part of any new or old law unconstitutional using any theory the courts invent.
 This whole process is slow, inefficient, and hard for voters to monitor.

 3) The U.S. constitution gives far too much power to one person.
 As a result, presidential elections focus on the personal characteristics of two candidates instead of real issues concerning voters.
 The second most popular candidate in the election gets no power in the government.
 Third parties have little chance to be heard and almost no chance to win or to share in power.
 The more modern constitutions of other nations give voters more choices and have several winners that share power.

 4) In presidential elections, the most popular candidate does not win.
-Recent examples when the first choice was defeated by the second choice were in 2000 when most voters chose Al Gore but George W. Bush became president and in 2016 when most voters chose Hillary Clinton but Donald Trump became president.
+Recent examples when the first choice was defeated by the second choice were in 2000 when most voters chose Al Gore, but George W. Bush became president and in 2016 when most voters chose Hillary Clinton, but Donald Trump became president.
 Again, the bad compromise in article 2, section 1 of the 1789 constitution gave voters in small states more influence than they deserve when electing the nation’s president.
+Since 2007, many states in the northeast, the west coast, Illinois, and Minnesota will change their state’s votes to the winner of the National Popular Vote when states with 270 electoral votes agree.
+As of 2024, 18 states with 209 electoral votes have passed the law, but no major states with Republican majorities have because most Republicans no longer believe that each person’s vote should count equally.

 5) The titles of many office holders are not very descriptive.
 The vice-president of the United States is the president of the senate, but rarely actually presides over the senate.
 In the U.S., the secretaries are the bosses over the executive departments.
 In many other countries, ministers are in charge of governments.